In this section you will find the important information about the research interests and projects of the members of the department.

 Further information about Vojtěch Kaše’s research interests and projects is found here.

 - PhDr.
 Radim Kočandrle, Ph.D.

-Radim Kočandrle received a master’s degree in philosophy from the Faculty of Philosophy of Palacký University in Olomouc and a PhD in philosophy and history of natural sciences from the Faculty of Science of Charles University in Prague.
+Radim Kočandrle received a master’s degree in philosophy from the Faculty of Philosophy at Palacký University in Olomouc and a PhD in philosophy and history of natural sciences from the Faculty of Science at Charles University in Prague.
 His long-term research interests centre around ancient Greek philosophy and cosmology, especially the Presocratics and the Ionian school of philosophy in particular.
-The intellectual perspective of the Archaic Period continues to be a source of inspiration for his work.
-So far, Kočandrle’s attention tended to focus on Anaximander of Miletus, on whose thoughts he wrote a number of works.
-Books he published on this subject include Anaximandros z Mílétu (Pavel Mervart 2010), Anaximenés z Mílétu (Pavel Mervart 2014), and Apeiron.
-Anaximander on Generation and Destruction (Springer 2017, jointly with Dirk L. Couprie).
+The intellectual perspective of the Archaic Greek Period continues to be a source of inspiration for his work.
+The books he published on this subject include Anaximandros z Mílétu (Pavel Mervart 2010), Anaximenés z Mílétu (Pavel Mervart 2014), and Apeiron: Anaximander on Generation and Destruction (Springer 2017, jointly with Dirk L. Couprie).

 Further information about Radim Kočandrle’s research interests and projects is found here.